finos/FDC3/docs/api/ref/PrivateChannel.md

 onDisconnect(handler: () => void): Listener;
 ```

-Deprecated in favour of the aysnc `addEventListener("disconnect", handler)` function.
+Deprecated in favour of the async `addEventListener("disconnect", handler)` function.

 Adds a listener that will be called when the remote app terminates, for example when its window is closed or because disconnect was called.